8+ years writing for major outlets, including MarketWatch and Business Insider

 Why we picked this company

 With nearly 20 discounts, Progressive is an excellent choice for Alaska drivers who want to save money.
 You can take advantage of standard discounts, like a multi-car and good student discount, or unique savings options, like signing online or paying in full.
-Snapshot, a usage-based program that grants additional discounts for safe driving, can also help reduce your rates even more.
+Snapshot, a usage-based program, provides additional discounts for safe driving which can also help reduce your rates even more.

 Pros